getindiekit/indiekit/docs/concepts.md

 ## Content store

-A content store is where Indiekit saves posts and media files.
+A content store is a location where Indiekit can save post content and media files.
 This could be a Git repository, an FTP server or even a database.
 A content store plug-in provides this functionality.

 For example, if you are saving your files to GitHub, install the [GitHub plug-in](plug-ins.md#github):